Foreign Minister Walid al-Muallem attacks regional bloc after it rejects proposed amendments to observers mission.

 Jaafari displayed for delegates what he said were documents containing the “names of terrorists arrested while smuggling arms through the borders of Syria”.

 He said the documents offered clear proof of a US-led plot to topple the government of Bashar al-Assad.

-Separately on Tuesday, Turkey’s prime minister repeated his call for President Assad to step down amid reports that 16 people, including four children, were killed.
+Separately on Tuesday, Turkey’s prime minister repeated his call for President Assad to step down.

 “For the welfare of your own people and the region, just leave that seat,” Recep Tayyip Erdogan said in a televised speech.